ligato/docs/docs/user-guide/concepts.md

 ## KV Scheduler & Descriptors

 Successfully programming the VPP data plane can be a challenge.
 Dependencies between configuration items will exist.
-There is a strict order of the programming actions, using either CLI or VPP binary API calls, that must be adhered to.
+You must adhere to a strict order of the programming actions, using either VPP CLI or VPP binary API calls.

 This manifests itself into two distinct problems to solve:

-* A configuration item dependent on any other configuration item cannot be created "in advance".
-The dependency must be addressed first.
+* You cannot create, in advance, a configuration item with a dependency on another configuration item.
+You must address the dependency first.
+<br></br>
-* VPP data plane functions may not behave as desired, or fail altogether, if a dependency is removed out of order.
+* VPP data plane functions may not behave as desired, or fail altogether, if you remove a dependency out of order.

 The [KV Scheduler](../developer-guide/kvscheduler.md) is a transaction-based system designed to address dependency resolution and compute the proper programming sequence in the presence of multiple interdependent configuration items.
-It is a core plugin that works with VPP and Linux agents on the southbound side, and external entities such as data stores and rpc clients on the northbound side.
+This core plugin works with VPP and Linux agents on the southbound side, and external entities such as data stores and rpc clients on the northbound side.

 [KV Descriptors](../developer-guide/kvdescriptor.md) are constructs used by the KV Scheduler.
 For each configuration item, they implement CRUD operations that can be performed on an object.
 They define derived values and dependencies, and include the key prefix the KV Scheduler should watch in case configuration updates arrive from a KV data store.

 VPP and Linux plugins define descriptors for their own specific configuration items such as interfaces or routes.
-New KV Descriptors can be added to existing plugins or as part of a custom plugin.
+You can add new KV Descriptors to existing plugins or as part of a custom plugin.
 KV Descriptors are registered with the KV Scheduler so that it may manipulate the kv pairs without needing to understand what they represent.

 Here is a code snippet of the __VPP route descriptor__ showing name, key prefix, CRUD callbacks and dependencies: